Get Off Sidewalks, Smokers Go Inside |

 smoke indoors, but legal to smoke outdoors.
 In Tokyo, people light up with abandon

-taxis and many offices.
+in restaurants, taxis and many offices.
 But now on some congested downtown sidewalks,

 new red-and-white stencils mark zones where it is illegal to smoke outdoors.